 There were two rather unsuccessful attempts to revive the show.
 Buddy Hackett hosted a syndicated version in 1980 and Bill Cosby tried in in the early 1990s.

-During the summer months, reruns of the You Bet Your Life TV show were repeated but they were called "The Best of Groucho".
+During the summer months, reruns of You Bet Your Life aired but they were called "The Best of Groucho".

 Some well-known contestants on the TV show included: Ray Bradbury (Ray Bradbury Theater), Phyllis Diller (Pruitts of South Hampton), Liberace, Edith Head (Costume designer for nearly 500 movies), William Peter Blatty (Writer of "The Exorcist" and others), Dimitri Tiomkin (Hollywood composer with more than 240 credits), Francis X. Bushman (Silent film megastar), Harry Ruby (Composer), Fay Spain (1950s-1970s actress), and Daws Butler (Did voices including: Huckleberry Hound, Yogi Bear, Quick Draw McGraw, Snagglepuss, Wally Gator, and Elroy Jetson).